avatar-kaleb/kalebmckelvey-site/blog/series-javascript-the-good-parts-chapter-3-objects-review.md

 ### Your Own Properties Array

-This solution solves for the issue from `for...in` but requires you to know all properties you want beforehand.
+This solution solves the issues from `for...in` but requires you to know all properties you want beforehand.
 This is a recommended option from the book, but with the additional option of the new JS methods below, no longer needed.

 ```javascript
 // example to print only properties on the object